This topic describes how to manage separate, isolated environments.

 We recommend that you also add a Staging environment to your project to use for QA testing before running experiments in your Production environment.

+Secure environments are in beta.
 Contact your Customer Success Manager if you are interested in becoming an early user of secure environments.

 When you create an environment, you can choose to secure it (see instructions in Create environments section).
 When this setting is enabled, you must pass a datafile authentication token when you send requests to the datafile URL via the SDK.
 This can provide an additional layer of security and privacy to your feature and experiment configurations on top of the uniqueness and obscurity of the SDK key.